 In a digital twin we can collect synthetic data and test hypothesis, without risk of causing serious damage to equipment and infrastructure.

-created the digital twin
+How we created the digital twin

 In cooperation with Nordic Media Lab we developed a highly realistic simulation environment (digital twin).